Members-Only

 How do I become a SWWA member?

-Becoming a SWWA member is a straightforward process and accomplished by the applicant reviewing and agreeing to abide by the SWWA Bylaws and submitting a simple application form.
-If the application is approved, membership fees are collected and you’re good to go!
+Becoming a SWWA member is a straightforward process.
+The applicant reviews and agrees to abide by the SWWA Bylaws and submits a simple Membership Inquiry form.
+If the application is approved by majority vote the Board, membership fees are collected, and you’re good to go!

 Who is eligible to be a member?

-The SWWA exists primarily to support and promote commercial winery operations within SW Washington.
-We warmly welcome new members from all aspects of the wine industry and supportive community.
+SWWA exists primarily to support and promote commercial winery operations within SW Washington.
+We warmly welcome new members from all aspects of the wine industry, including local licensed wineries, local satellite tasting rooms of other regional wineries, vineyards and wine-adjacent businesses, and supportive community members/wine enthusiasts.

 What are the levels of membership?